vunf1/real_world_project/README.md

 - [ ] Implement Testing -
 - [ ] server Architure in 'paper' (Dont know if is needed)(MVC).

+-
 - [ ] Design popUp content

+- [ ] Improved response from jsonFile key-tags check php function on HomeController

  syntax, create to fill the __container__ on index, it will change between AJAX connections(load the new HTML, removing(cleanning) the old one )